 We’ve been producing wine for approximately 9,000 years, and the Middle East is believed to be the location of the earliest vineyards.
 The French, who became interested, started copying the winemaking process and is often credited for inventing wine.
-Here’s some fun wine facts you’ll wish you knew earlier!
+Here are some fun wine facts you’ll wish you knew earlier!

 1. Wine: There’s a gender debate!